-Emergency and Critical Care for Veterinary Nurses - Part 2
+Emergency and Critical Care for Nurses - Pt 2

 Module 1: Dealing with the Endocrine Emergency

 The patient with endocrine disease can present at any time, irrespective of the type of clinic you work in, but rapid and effective treatment of these patients is paramount in order to gain a successful outcome.
 This module will cover a variety of endocrine disease including diabetic ketoacidosis, Addisonian crisis and hypoglycaemia.
 Delegates will gain improved knowledge and understanding of:

 - Normal fluid and electrolyte movements

 - Recognition and monitoring of fluid therapy complications